greenpeace/planet4-gpnl-storybook/README.md

  ```
  yarn build-storybook
 ```
 This will build the storybook configured in the Storybook directory into a static web app and place it inside the directory `storybook-static`.
 Now you can deploy the content in the `storybook-static` directory wherever you want.
-To test it locally run:

 ## Github Pages
 The static app is hosted on Github Pages: https://greenpeace.github.io/planet4-gpnl-storybook/.
 In the settings on Github, the github pages is linked to the branch `gh-pages`, which in turn is a subtree of the directory `storybook-static`.
+To push the static app to Github Pages run ` git subtree push --prefix storybook-static origin gh-pages`.

 For more information on how this works see https://gist.github.com/cobyism/4730490.